 The letters were then transferred to a piece of plywood, another remnant from the beams.

-Then, it was time to cut them out using a jig saw.
-It took me like an hour to do that, a good time to think about what needs to get done next day, yeah!
-I was thinking about the laundry I needed to do, what I was going to pack my son for his school lunch, my grocery list ...
+Yeah.
+I was thinking about the laundry I needed to do, what I was going to pack my son for lunch at school, and my grocery list ...
 Let's say, that's how I plan my days! :)

 I took a big chunk out of the O!
 But nothing wood filler and a good sanding couldn't repair.